Innoactive/Creator/.Documentation/articles/innoactive-creator/default-behaviors.md

     > *Path entered in the field:* `Sounds/teleport`

 - **Execution stages**\
-    By default, the behavior is executed when a step was activated.
+    By default, steps execute behaviors in the beginning, in their activation stage.
 This can be changed with the `Execution stages` dropdown menu:

     - `Before Step Execution`: The step invokes the behavior during its activation.
     - `After Step Execution`: Once a transition to another step has been activated and the current step deactivates, the behavior is invoked.